 To integrate your CRM with Google Analytics and track where your most valuable sales are coming from, you must first invest in a solution that can collect data about your visitors and automatically send lead generation activity to your CRM.

 By connecting marketing lead source and conversion data, you can unlock valuable information in the CRM to provide sales and customer success teams with greater intelligence about where your leads came from.

 Once a lead is won/closed, you can send CRM data to Google Analytics to gain end-to-end visibility of the customer journey and optimise performance based on revenue and not just goal completions.

-Using a tool like Ruler Analytics, you can easily pass marketing source variables to your CRM across multiple touchpoints such as first/last click, landing page, keyword, GCLID, page views and sessions, allowing you to track your visitors’ multiple touchpoints to measure and attribute value accurately across the entire buyer’s journey.
+Using a tool like Ruler, you can easily pass marketing source variables to your CRM across multiple touchpoints such as first/last click, landing page, keyword, GCLID, page views and sessions, allowing you to track your visitors’ multiple touchpoints to measure and attribute value accurately across the entire buyer’s journey.

-Below is a step-by-step guide on how Ruler Analytics sends marketing source data to your CRM and enriches your Google Analytics with web form, phone calls and live chat activity to gain end-to-end visibility of your sales process.
+Below is a step-by-step guide on how Ruler’s marketing attribution sends lead source data to your CRM and enriches your Google Analytics with web form, phone calls and live chat activity to gain end-to-end visibility of your sales process.

 Ruler tracks each anonymous visitor to your website and measures any subsequent visits or interactions with other marketing channels, campaigns, keywords or landing pages.

 If, or when, an anonymous visitor makes a conversion, whether it be a form fill, phone call or live chat, Ruler will update the data on that user to create a journey map for what is now known as a lead.